tinymce/tinymce-docs/plugins-ref/premium/mediaembed/introduction-to-mediaembed.md

 {% assign pluginname = 'Enhanced Media Embed' %}
 {% assign plugincode = 'mediaembed' %}

-{{site.premiumplugin}}
+{% include /misc/admon_premium_plugin.md %}

-The **Enhanced Media Embed** plugin is a [premium {{site.productname}} plugin]({{site.pricingpage}}) that will take a URL, send it to a backend service that returns an embeddable snippet of code, and add that code to the editor.
+The **Enhanced Media Embed** plugin is a [premium {{site.productname}} plugin]({{site.pricingpage}}/) that will take a URL, send it to a backend service that returns an embeddable snippet of code, and add that code to the editor.
 That typically takes the form of rich media such as audio, video and social media cards.

 ## Interactive example